james3494/users_microservice/README.md

 -  do we want different endpoints for editing restricted things? like groups or friends?

- - check the jwt is updated whenever groups, subscription, admin or friends are modified
+ - check the jwt is updated whenever groups, admin or friends are modified

  - write tests for editing and for getUsers dependent on whos logged in